 Excerpt from the Penhow Castle page on the Castles of Wales page: The Bowles of Penhow adopted the arms of the Seymour family, the simple paired wings of the hunting lure, and in 1438 Thomas Bowles, John's grandson, led a small force of men from Penhow all the way to Berwick-upon-Tweed on the Scottish border to assist in the siege of the town.
 The siege was part of the complicated politics of the War of the Roses.
 For his services, Thomas Bowels was knighted by the Duke of Gloucester and returned to Penhow with a substantial pension.
 He then married Maud, daughter of Sir Thomas Morgan of nearby Pencoed Castle.
 His arms, the paired wings, and hers, the griffin or dragon of the Morgans, are carved in stone on the outside of one of the windows of the great hall.
 Sir Thomas's son produced an only daughter, Maria, who married Sir George Somerset, brother of the 2nd earl of Worcester, Lord of Raglan Castle.
 This grand estate in Wales then passed out of the Bowles family. ref.
 However, the younger male lines continue on in the area even today.
 The Bowles spelling actually became common only in later years.
 In these earlier records Bouliers, Bowlays, Bollys etc. are seen.
 One of the consistent themes here is that these Bowles were knights of royal households.

 Some SpeculationI prefer evidence to speculation but there is so little transcribed matter available for this period and from central Canada here I have no chance to do the research with the original documents in the archives of Britain and Wales so the following possibility may never be considered unless I allow myself some speculation here.
 In the 1200's two de Buelles brothers held very high positions as household knights of Henry III.
-They were likely members of the de Buelles family of Bedfordshire who were descendants of a Norman Lord, Roger de Busli (prononunced Booly), who had accompanied William the Conqueror to England in 1066 and who I believe was an ancestor of many of today's Bowles.
-In 1147 a Hugh de Busli was one of Hugh de Buron’s knights in Cotgrave, Notts.
+They were likely members of the de Buelles family of Bedfordshire who are believed to have been descendants of knights from the village of Bouelles in Normandy, who had accompanied their Lord Hugh de Gournay, one of the most powerful Lords under William the Conqueror in his invasion of England in 1066 and who I believe were ancestors of many of today's Bowles.
 In 1233 Henry III appointed his knight William de Boeles to have the custody and the income of the castles of Montgomery and Sneath on the Welsh border.
 Montgomery Castle was one of the line of castles which started with Chepstow Castle and ran along the Welsh Marches, a disputed area along the Wales/England border.
 The Welsh Lord Llewellyn the Great did attack the this line of defences in 1233 but had to withdraw.
-William de Boelles was then granted the custody and defense of La Reole castle (not La Rochelle as appears in some references) in Bordeaux during a failed attempt by Henry to re-occupy his father’s holdings in Poitou.
 In 1241 Hugh de Boelles (William's brother) appears in the close and pipe rolls as serving the King in Wales.
-In 1243 an Alda de Boelles was appointed Damsel of the Queen.
-There was an Alda de Boelles, the daughter of Hugh de Beauchamp of Eaton Soken, Bedfordshire and wife of Henry de Bueles of Bedfordshire around 1200 but I can't prove a connection between her and this one although I suspect she would be her daughter or niece.
-William de Boelles was awarded the Manor of Wykeham (Wickham), co.
-Suffolk for life in December 1241.
-In July 1243 William was appointed the Seneschal and custodian of Gascony which position he held until 1247.
-In 1248 the Queen’s Damsel Alda de Boelles was granted the Manor of Bulewell (Bulwell, Nottinghamshire) but died a few years later.
-In 1252 William de Boelles was killed while on the King's service.
-In 1253 Hugh de Boelles and another William de Boelles (Jr.?) went to Gascony on the King’s service.
-William was put in charge of the King’s castles of Morgas and ‘la Crabe’.
-The Abbot of Shrewsbury was instructed to protect William’s property in his absence which implies that his property was in Shropshire.
 In 1257 a Richard de Bueles was guaranteed protection of his lands while he was on the King’s son Edward’s service in Wales.
-This story continues like this well into the late 1300's with a Philip de Boeles, Simon de Bueweles (granted land for his services to the Crown), Daniel de Boeles, Sir Hugh de Buholes, Peter de Boeles (a tenant in chief in Bedfordshire in 1274 so his land was held directly from the king), Henry de Boeles, a knight of Hugh de Plessis, was awarded land in Wiltshire in 1281 for life with reversion to the Crown, a Robert de Boweles, a John Bole was holding Camrose Castle in Pembrokeshire, Wales in 1287 (Bole is from a later transcription and likely not the original spelling of the name), a Letter of Respite of Debts was issued to the Sheriff of Bedfordshire for a John de Boeles when he set out for Scotland with King Edward I‘s army, in 1300 a John de Boeles was one of Hugh le Despenser's knights, in 1303 he served with the Prince of Wales and in 1308 he is mentioned as being of Gravenhurst, Bedfordshire and many more such references.
+A John Bole was holding Camrose Castle in Pembrokeshire, Wales in 1287 (Bole is from a later transcription and likely not the original spelling of the name).
+He was possibly the same knight for whom a Letter of Respite of Debts was issued to the Sheriff of Bedfordshire for a John de Boeles when he set out for Scotland with King Edward I‘s army, in 1300 a John de Boeles was one of Hugh le Despenser's knights and in 1303 one of the same name served with the Prince of Wales and in 1308 is mentioned as being of Gravenhurst, Bedfordshire.
 They usually appear with the surnames as spelled above but sometimes as Bowles probably due to transcribers trying to be overly helpful by modernizing the names in the old documents for the benefit of modern researchers.
-With a military tradition at such a high level the de Boeles of Bedfordshire family would be a likely source for Sir Thomas Bowles of Portskewett another knight of a royal household.
+With a military tradition at such a high level the de Boeles of Bedfordshire family would be a likely source for Sir Thomas Bowles of Portskewett another knight of the royal household.